ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

 Briefs
 ==============================================
 In this API named ``Adaptive Resource Manager (ARMer)``, the primary objective is to enhance efficiency by ensuring that resources like CPUs (Central Processing Units) and GPUs (Graphics Processing Units) are used optimally, minimizing idle time and unnecessary resource reservation.
-In the context of enzyme modeling using EnzyHTP, ARMer is integrated into the workflow, which includes sub-tasks like mutant generation, molecular dynamics simulations, quantum mechanical calculations, and data analysis.
 This is in sharp contrast to the fixed resource allocation scheme where maximal computing resources are requested.
-For specific details, please refer to the `original paper <https://doi.org/10.1021/acs.jcim.3c00618>` linked.
+For specific details, please refer to the `original paper`linked (https://doi.org/10.1021/acs.jcim.3c00618).

 .. dropdown:: :fa:`eye,mr-1` Click to learn more about ARMer's architechture